taranis-ai/taranis.ai/content/en/docs/admin/report-types.md

 ### Report Types - CRUD
 * Create: Report types can be created ("New item").
 After adding a new attribute group, different attributes can be added to this group.
 * Read & Update: Report types (including their attribute groups) can be updated by clicking on them in the list.
+Their update will not affect Reports, which already use the Report Type
 * Delete: One or multiple reports can be deleted at once.

 ## Screenshots